d3soteric/sic/README.md

 The script sends a series of web requests to authenticate as a domain user against office365 (login.microsoftonline.com).
 (The authentication process is done once per execution of the script regardless of how many users’ to be checked).

-The script then checks against the user-provided list to see if any of the users have files in their shared with everyone folder that the authenticated user can view.
+The script then checks against the user-provided list of usernames (username only, no domain) to see if any of the users have files in their shared with everyone folder that the authenticated user can view.

 A list of filenames and links to each file is returned for further analysis.